enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ## Step 1: Create the SharpSell Engine

-Create the Sharpsell Engine with the `Application Context` in the `Application Class`.
+Create the Sharpsell Engine with the `Application Context` in the `Application Class`, and also have to add the `getPackages()` method as shown below to add SharpSellSDKPackage to your application React native packages, below is the code pattern for reference.

 ```
+import com.enparadigm.sharpsell.sdk.Sharpsell;

 public class MainApplication extends Application implements ReactApplication {

+    @Override
+    protected List<ReactPackage> getPackages() {
+      @SuppressWarnings("UnnecessaryLocalVariable")
+      List<ReactPackage> packages = new PackageList(this).getPackages();
+      // Packages that cannot be autolinked yet can be added manually here, for example:
+      // packages.add(new MyReactNativePackage());
+        packages.add(new SharpSellSDKPackage());
+      return packages;
+    }

     @Override
     public void onCreate() {
         super.onCreate();